The forex trading week has come and gone.

 Oil got a final bullish kick on Friday, thanks to Trump’s missile strike on Syria, which is kinda strange, since the target was a military airfield, not an oil production facility, and Syria only produces around 0.04% of total global oil.
 That doesn’t stop market analysts from coming up with reasons, though, and the most popular narrative is that Trump’s missile barrage created uncertainty in the region, given Syria’s close proximity to major oil producers like Iran, Iraq, and Saudi Arabia.

-Oil would later give back some of its gain, though, thanks to a mix of profit-taking, easing uncertainty after Russia and Syria had the self-restraint and prudence not to escalate the situation by blowing up the U.S. ships and starting WW3, as well as disappointment that U.S. oil rigs increased yet again.
+Oil would later give back some of its gains, though, thanks to a mix of profit-taking, easing uncertainty after Russia and Syria had the self-restraint and prudence not to escalate the situation by blowing up the U.S. ships and starting WW3, as well as disappointment that U.S. oil rigs increased yet again.

 The Loonie didn’t follow suit, though, since it got a bullish boost when Canada’s March jobs report printed a nice net increase of 19.4K jobs, beating expectations for a 5.7K increase, as well as topping the previous month’s 15.3K increase.